iwantmyname/blog/src/2010/03/mytel-iphone-app-now-integrates-with-domainapp.md

 Look for the built-in "buy a .tel" link to purchase new domains directly from your iPhone.
 Both the [My.tel](http://telnic.org/tools-iphone-mytel.html) and our [DomainApp](https://iwantmyname.com/iphone) can be downloaded for free on the iTunes App Store.

-Many thanks to the Telnic team for integrating DomainApp and placing their trust in iWantMyName!
+Many thanks to the Telnic team for integrating DomainApp and placing their trust in iwantmyname!